peteclark82/node-fluid/README.md

 This is a useful extension to the popular [Async](https://github.com/caolan/async) module.

-NOTE: Fluid.js currently only supports methods that implement the following asynchronous signature:-
+NOTE: Fluid.js currently only supports methods that implement the following asynchronous function signature:-

 	function(options, callback) -> callback(err, result)

-The next version (due very soon) will support:-
+The next version (due very soon) will also support the following:-

 	function(arg1, arg2, ..., callback) -> callback(err, result)